-According to this 10 years statistics graph, until that date most internet connections were made by computers, desktop or laptops (blue line), and their market share was declining steadily for the benefit of mobile devices such as tablets and smartphones (green line).
-Year after year, mobile internet usage was increasing constantly in regular and sustained pace, especially since 2014.
+According to this 10 years statistics graph, until that date, most internet connections were made by computers, desktop or laptops (blue line), and their market share was declining steadily for the benefit of mobile devices such as tablets and smartphones (green line).
+Year after year, mobile internet usage was increasing constantly at a regular and sustained pace, especially since 2014.

 A quite similar trend is observed all over Asia (with the exception of few countries, like Vietnam, where mobile connections always remained below 50%) with the difference that smartphone connections reached the 50% threshold about a year earlier (June 2015) and became even more important since then as they seem to be stabilizing today around 63% for mobiles and 37% for computers as of January 2020:

 But in Cambodia, not only the 50/50 share between desktop and mobile connections occurred much earlier than in the rest of the world and in Asia, by reaching this point already in September 2014 (instead of November 2016 in the world and June 2015 in Asia), but this trend didn’t last very long and completely reversed in June 2017 with computer connections taking back the advantage and, after a small drop in February 2018, continuing growing until today (January 2020) by reaching the same percentage in internet market share that they had about 7 years ago in 2013!

 Somehow similar trends are observed in Cambodia’s two main neighbouring countries Vietnam and Thailand but certainly not as significant.

 In Thailand, mobile connections reached 50% market share in May 2015 but only gained a more significant share on November 2016 and then declined again to currently stabilize at around 45%